ClemensElflein/OpenMower/Firmware/LowLevel/soundfiles/README.md

   sound, as well as someone might prefer no background sounds at all, the 'advert' sounds got also copied to a `playFolderTrack16()`.
   At the moment only folder '01' (USA), but a folder like '49' (German) might follow some days.
+- The single sound in the root folder, is used/required for those DFPlayer types (i.e. DFRobot), which start autoplaying directly after power on, or by reset() during initialize.